Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Methods

 \subsection{Control Baselines: Isolating Curriculum Contributions}

-We evaluated two baselines to isolate the contributions of our two-phase curriculum and data scaling.
+We evaluated three baselines to isolate the contributions of our two-phase curriculum and data scaling: a single-gain proportional controller, a gain-scheduled variant of the same controller, and a Direct LoRA ablation that skips Phase 1 grammar learning.

-For the classical P-controller, we implemented a proportional controller with single gain mapping power error directly to rod displacement.
+For the single-gain baseline, we implemented a one-shot calibrated mapping $\Delta s = K_p\,(P_{\text{target}} - P_{\text{initial}})$ from the power-change request to a Bank-2 rod displacement, with $K_p$ fitted by linear regression on a 6-shot symmetric calibration set ($\pm 10$, $\pm 30$, $\pm 50$ step displacements).
+This one-shot form is dictated by the single-transient interface of KOMODO and matches the one-shot output structure of the proposed Agentic AI; it does not include integral or derivative terms.
 Bank 2 serves as the primary actuator; when it saturates (reaches 0 or 180 steps), residual demand spills over to Bank 1.
 Rod speed was fixed at 2.0 steps per second.
-The gain was calibrated using only six symmetric scenarios via linear regression, representing minimal tuning representative of rapid deployment constraints.

-The result was 43.8\% success at plus or minus 5\%, degrading sharply in the large-change regime.
+The result was 40.7\% success at $\pm$5\%, degrading sharply in the large-change regime.
 The interpretation is that classical feedback is limited by linear approximation and single-bank saturation.
 It cannot navigate the many-to-one solution space efficiently.

+For the gain-scheduled PID baseline, we extended the same proportional structure to six regime-dependent gains, partitioning the input space by power-change magnitude (small, medium, large) and direction (increase, decrease).
+Each per-regime gain was tuned by linear regression on a 40-sample calibration sweep covering rod-displacement targets $\Delta s \in [-25, +15]$ steps, with denser sampling on the withdrawal side to reflect the reactor's asymmetric reactivity response.
+All other components (Bank 2 as the primary actuator with Bank 1 spillover on saturation, fixed rod speed of 2.0 steps per second, and the same closed-loop protocol) were identical to the single-gain controller.
+The result was 75.8\% success at $\pm 5\%$, with five of six regimes achieving at least 66\% success (four at 100\%); the residual gap to the foundation model is concentrated in the large-decrease regime (16.9\%), where deep rod insertion saturates the available reactivity worth.
+This isolates the foundation model's advantage to a specific physical mechanism rather than to weakness of the baseline.

 For the Direct LoRA baseline (curriculum ablation), we applied LoRA fine-tuning directly to the SmolLM2-360M backbone without Phase 1 grammar learning.
 We used identical hyperparameters to the proposed model; the only difference was omission of Phase 1.
 The purpose was to isolate the contribution of structural pretraining (Phase 1) to downstream performance.